 Jim: Yeah, that’s interesting.

-Meg: We need a Runaway Bunny for dads and daughters.
+Meg: Well, you need a runaway bunny for dads and daughters.
 You know, my dad did the most embarrassing things to me, when I was a teenager.
 And I remember not talking to him for three days.
 But, I am so fortunate that he didn’t pay attention to me.
 He kept coming after me.
 And he kept talking to me about what kind of boy I should date, because he knew better than I what kind of guy was good for me and what was bad for me.
 Now, I didn’t get it, and I got mad.
 But, it wasn’t long before I realized he was right.
 He saw something I didn’t.
-So, figure out what is best and good and right for how you should love your daughter and adhere to that, not according to what your daughter – how she responds to you, because you’re not going to do it the right way.
+So, figure out what is best and good and right for how you should love your daughter and adhere to that.
+Not according to what your daughter – how she responds to you, because you’re not going to do it the right way.

 Jim: That’s a good point.